 - Basingstoke 1 hr 16 mins

 Find out more about Mottisfont and directions to get there on the National Trust website.

 River Wey and Godalming Navigations and Dapdune Wharf – Surrey

-There’s six lengths with locks along the way, including the Thames lock where the River Wey joins the Thames.
+There are six lengths with locks along the way, including the Thames lock where the River Wey joins the Thames.
 Dapdune Wharf, Guildford is the hub of the Wey navigations and where the barges that used the waterway were built.

 How to get to the River Wey and Godalming Navigations and Dapdune Wharf by train

 There are six railway stations on the route which are all less than a mile away with regular trains from London and the surrounding area.
-Each of them show how many minutes walk it takes to get to the waterway.
+Each of them shows how many minutes walk it takes to get to the waterway.

 - Guildford 3 mins walk

 - Byfleet & New Haw 10 mins walk